A common question especially in Asset Management interviews

 In 2022 this Classic (Balanced) Portfolio Theory did not work (-17% loss for the year) as inflation and interest rates rocketed) but generally this approach does work and is what I would recommend for interview.

-I would concentrate a large portion of my equity allocation into US stocks since the US economy continues to grow despite high interest rates now and for the last 2 years.
-My stock allocation would include decent exposure to US bank stocks as , although interest rates are coming down, that decent will take some time (18 months /2 years?) and banks make more profits in a high interest environment since they don’t pass all of those interest rate returns to customers who have deposits with them.
+I would concentrate a large portion of my equity allocation into US stocks since the US economy continues to grow despite high interest rates now and for the last 3 years.
+My stock allocation would include decent exposure to US bank stocks as, although interest rates are coming down, that decent will take some time (18 months /2 years?) and banks make more profits in a high interest environment since they don’t pass all of those interest rate returns to customers who have deposits with them.

 I like banks with a large customer deposit base like Bank of America with 33 million customers (US customer rankings JP Morgan/Bank of America/Citigroup/Wells Fargo).
+(Know the current stock price of each.)
+I would have some equity expose to technology stocks as AI is changing the world and some exposure is warranted.